 Threes are often described as being in transition.
-They more closely resemble 4- and 5- year old preschoolers than 2- year old toddlers.
-What sets them apart from toddlers more than anything else is their new found ability to express themselves in words and ideas.
+They resemble more closely to 4- and 5- year old preschoolers than 2- year old toddlers.
+What sets them apart from toddlers more than anything is their new found ability to express themselves in words and ideas.
 This ability opens up a whole new social world.

-Social/emotional development: Now they are learning to trust parents, teachers, and other important people in their lives will take good care of them.
-Trust gives them the confidence to become independent and, in turn, to feel pride at being able to do new tasks.
+Now they are learning to trust parents, teachers and other important people in their lives that all these people will take good care of them.
+Trust gives them confidence to become independent and encouragement to feel pride at being able to try new tasks.

-Physical Development: Gross motor activities such as running, swinging, throwing, catching a ball, and dancing to music are great sources of pleasure in this group.
+Gross motor activities such as running, swinging, jumping, throwing, balancing, catching a ball and dancing to music are great sources of pleasure in this group

-Cognitive Development: Three year olds are exploding with thoughts and ideas.
-They build theories and hypothesis of the world around them, and express their own ideas and thoughts to others.
-Understanding their surroundings, being aware of our context and having sense of belonging becomes more significant to three year olds.
+Three year olds are exploding with thoughts and ideas.
+The build theories and hypothesis of the world around them.
+They express their own ideas and thoughts to others.
+Understanding their surroundings, being aware of out context and having sense of belonging becomes more significant to three year olds.

-Language & Communication: Three year olds learn about their world through watching and listening.
+Three year olds learn about their world through watching, listening and modeling others.
 The ability to listen in a group emerges slowly and with practice.
 They will listen attentively to stories read aloud.
-Most three year olds can use plural terms, talk in sentences, recite simple rhymes, and ask questions.
+Most three year olds can use plural terms, talk in sentences, recite simple rhymes and ask questions.

 Three year olds speak clearly enough to be understood by most listeners.
-Speaking clearly for three year olds includes:
+Speaking clearly for three year olds include:

 - Requesting information and being understood

-- Describing a recent event and answering questions about it
+- Remembering and describing a recent event and answering questions about it

 - Telling a story using words, props and gestures to convey meaning